Back to blog

 How to use AutoScraper with proxies

 Proxies are an integral part of the web scraping process: acquiring data without using them involves various risks, such as the target website blocking your IP address.
+To understand the basics, check out what is proxy.
 Let’s take a look at the process of using proxies with AutoScraper

 The build, get_result_similar, and get_result_exact functions of AutoScraper accept request-related arguments in the request_args parameter.